-- The risk descriptions above apply where no control mechanisms have been implemented to mitigate the risk.
+\ The risk descriptions above apply where no control mechanisms have been implemented to mitigate the risk.
 In the absence of any controls, the business will be unlikely to be able to reduce its work force loss where workers are in close contact.
-Where the afore mentioned controls have been implemented, there is opportunity to reduce impact and work force reduction. - When considering the application of the term "enclosed space", consideration needs to be applied to the physical size of the space, the staff density and the control, if any, of air flow and staff movements, in combination with other risk mitigation activities.
+Where controls have been implemented, there is opportunity to reduce impact and work force reduction.